 Keep in mind that this idea would work at anytime of the year and for any holiday, with any cookie jar that you have.
 It would also work with a soup tureen.

 I haven't been able to decide where I should keep my cookie jar pumpkin vase.
 For now, I've been carrying it around with me from room to room.
 I just like to look at it and the new wooden cake stand I managed to whip up that this morning.

-I will post the ten minute tutorial on that later in the week ~ yup, ten minutes.
+Here is the ten minute tutorial on that ~ yup, ten minutes.
 Lazy, remember?

 In the meantime, I'll just keep carrying my new cookie jar vase around with me.

 I don't have any pets, it's really sweet looking and smells so good.